19818794/alx-low_level_programming/README.md

 How to use the exit function

 What are the functions calloc and realloc from the standard library and how to use them

+# C - Preprocessor

+What are macros and how to use them

+What are the most common predefined macros

+How to include guard your header files